saren-ai/foundry/README.md

 # Saren's Marketing Foundry

-The essential prompt matrix for building B2B marketing infrastructure from scratch.
+The essential prompt matrix for building B2B marketing messaging infrastructure from scratch.

 ## What this is

 Twenty-one battle-tested prompts that generate the foundational documents every B2B SaaS company needs—but most skip because they don't know where to start.
-Think of this as the scaffolding you need before you can build campaigns, enablement, or any go-to-market motion that actually works.
+Think of this as the scaffolding you need before you can build campaigns, enablement, or any go-to-market motion that is sustainable over time, and actually helps get things done.

 Built for early-stage teams who need to move fast but can't afford to build on quicksand.